stounfo/notes/knowledge/adding-words-in-english.md

 ## Workflow

-1. Find a word in a book, article, etc.
+1. Find a word in a book, article, etc. Give priority to the words with high frequency and can be useful in daily life.
 2. Create flashcards.
 Each card should illustrate one key aspect of the word from [[#What to Check When Adding a New Word]].

 ## What to Check When Adding a New Word

+#todo review

 The aspects to consider depend on the part of speech.
 When adding a new word, don't try to add multiple meanings at once.